wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 ant.copy(file:"src.txt", tofile:"dest.txt")
 ```

-Anything that can be expressed in the traditional Ant XML format (usually found in a file named build.xml) can also be expressed in Groovy code using an groovy.util.AntBuilder.
+Anything that can be expressed in the traditional Ant XML format (usually found in a file named build.xml) can also be expressed in Groovy code using an groovy.util.AntBuilder.
 (See Chapter 8, Writing XML, on page 136 for more on easily working with XML using Groovy builders.)
 Since the underlying Ant JARs are included with Groovy, you don’t even need to have Ant installed on your system to take advantage of AntBuilder.

 In this example, we’re taking the <copy> task from Ant and using it in Groovy.
 (A great place to see all the core Ant tasks and their parameters is in the online documentation[^605]. ) Here is what this task looks like in its native Ant dialect:
 ```xml